deboraornellas/deboraornellas/README.md

 Current learning focus is on deepening my knowledge of web standards, how browser engines work, web performance and overall system design.

 Outside of work I really enjoy photography, drawing, singing and gymnastics (important to note that my tumbling skills are very basic!).
-I have also recently picked up on ice skating, it's being fun.
+I have also recently picked up ice skating, it's being fun.

 https://utaw.tech/join